maven-knowledge/maven-knowledge-docs/docs/arb_fuel/arb_fuel-code-example.md

-# Arrivals Code Example
+# Arb Fuel Oil+ Code Example

-This section provides a ready-to-use Python script to authenticate, download, and export data from the Maven Knowledge Arrivals API.
+This section provides a ready-to-use Python script to authenticate, download, and export data from the Maven Knowledge Arb Fuel Oil+ API.
 It handles both authentication and pagination, and outputs a CSV file containing all rows you are permitted to access.

 You can use this same script for both endpoints:
-- **All Arrivals data:** Use `/rest/v1/arrivals_all` to download all arrivals since your assigned access date.
+- **All Arb Fuel Oil+ data:** Use `/rest/v1/arb_fuel_all` to download all Arb Fuel Oil+ report data since your assigned access date.
-- **Recent Arrivals data:** Replace `/arrivals_all` with `/arrivals_latest` to fetch only the most recent week's arrivals.
+- **Recent Arb Fuel Oil+ data:** Replace `/arb_fuel_all` with `/arb_fuel_latest` to fetch only the most recent week's Arb Fuel Oil+ report data.

 Simply update the **MK_API_KEY**, **CLIENT_EMAIL** and **CLIENT_PASSWORD** in the configuration block before running.